Jonnywdev/Rock-paper-scissors/README.md

 [Back to Table of contents](#table-of-contents)

 # Deployment
-The site was deployed via Heroku, and the live link can be found here - [Rock, Paper, Scissors Link]()
+The site wasn't deployed via Heroku (Internal Server Error)

 ### Project Deployment
 To deploy the project through Heroku I followed these steps: